Restless Legs Exercises

-Restless Legs Syndrome, also known as RLS, is something that makes life uncomfortable for millions of people.
+Restless Legs makes life uncomfortable for millions of people.
 If you have experienced the symptoms associated with this disorder, then you can get some relief by following a regular exercise program.
 That said, extreme exercise is not recommended.
-Try to keep things gentle and simple.
-You shouldn’t be running a marathon, but you can’t spend all day sat down.
+Try to keep things gentle and simple (Aerob).
+You shouldn’t be running a marathon, but you can’t spend all day sitting down.
 Try to find the right balance between exercise and rest.

-Unfortunately, no two RLS cases are exactly the same.
+Unfortunately, restless legs can differ from person to person.
 What works for one person may not necessarily work for another.
 Someone could get a lot of relief by doing squats, while others swear by running and stretching.
-Try out a range of different exercises to put together the right plan to help with your individual case of RLS.
+Try out a range of different exercises to put together the right plan to help with your individual case of restless legs.

 Here are some restless legs exercise for effective relief, as well as information on how exercise helps.

 There are a number of different ways that exercise helps to alleviate restless legs syndrome.
 For a start, it triggers the biomechanical process that sends blood to leg muscles.
 It also releases endorphins that make you feel better, relieve stress, and sleep well at night.
 Exercise also boosts dopamine levels, and dopamine has been shown to alleviate pain.
 As an added bonus, getting regular exercise means that you’ll lose some weight and shed off belly fat, both of which are associated with restless legs syndrome.
 Losing weight can help to reduce pressure on muscles and joints which can help relieve pain from restless legs.